Including a chapter by 2014 Nobel laureates May-Britt and Edvard Moser

 "A deep, intriguing view into the most exciting advances in neuroscience.
 The Future of the Brain is a nuanced and thought-provoking guide to what we do and don't know about the human brain--and what we may or may not one day find out."--Maria Konnikova, author of Mastermind: How to Think Like Sherlock Holmes

 "Understanding, theorizing, and simulating the human brain are essential goals for twenty-first-century science and engineering.
-Surfing the fine line between science and science fiction, this book is a treasure trove of daring ideas about how the brain might work and how scientists are trying to find out."--Stanislas Dehaene, author of Consciousness and the Brain: Deciphering How the Brain Codes Our Thoughts
+Surfing the fine line between science and science fiction, this book is a treasure trove of daring ideas."--Stanislas Dehaene, author of Consciousness and the Brain: Deciphering How the Brain Codes Our Thoughts

 "The brain is a complicated thing, and progress in understanding how it works may seem slow.
 Will creating huge research teams, collecting more data at higher resolutions, and sharing data more widely and openly kick-start a new wave of progress?
 Or does the field still need to make conceptual leaps before the results would even make sense?
 Brilliant minds on both sides describe their visions of the future of neuroscience in this collection of short, engaging essays."--Christopher Chabris, coauthor of The Invisible Gorilla: How Our Intuitions Deceive Us